Rishil96/web-dev-mern-stack/01-HTML/html-notes.md

 - MDN Link: https://developer.mozilla.org/en-US/docs/Web/HTML

 - **Attribute** : are the properties of an HTML tag.
+All HTML elements have attributes.

+---

-- continue from 1:28:35
+- **Structure**
+- `<!DOCTYPE html>` -> tells the browser that the page is using HTML5.
+- The whole webpage will be inside `<html> </html>` tags.
+- This is divided into 2 parts, head and body.
+    - head contains metadata about the page.
+    - body contains the data that is displayed while the page is opened in browser.

 ---